Close

 Professional Immigration Services Overview

-Kazakhstan maintains visa-free entry for citizens from 80 countries, with policies that vary significantly based on nationality, travel purpose, and duration of stay.
+Kazakhstan maintains visa-free entry for citizens from over 60 countries, with policies that vary significantly based on nationality, travel purpose, and duration of stay.
 As Central Asia's largest economy and a crucial link between Europe and Asia, Kazakhstan attracts diverse categories of international visitors requiring specialized documentation guidance.

 Key Traveler Categories Requiring Expert Guidance: